bahaidev/textbrowser/README.md

 # Text Browser

-*Note that this project, while now preliminarily functional, is in its early stages.*
+*Please note that this project, while now preliminarily functional, is in its early stages.*

 Text Browser supports power-user browsing of arbitrary multi-linear texts (if represented as user-customizable JSON tables adhering to